j842-deprecated/old-install2/README.md

 ```
 -v "dr-${SERVICENAME}-config:/config"
 ```
 This option needs to be in any scripts in /dr/host that launch the container.
+It is automatically included in backup and restore operations.

 ## Backup/Restore
 You can backup and restore services.
 The backup is generally fully self contained, so can be restored to a different host!